ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schaeuble/10/pgs_final_project_schaeuble.md

 # Final Project

-I would like to check out topics either from the *beauty in maths* or *dynamics* chapters, but in Blender and using python.
+My goal was to revisit the topics either from the *beauty in maths* or *dynamics* chapters, but in Blender and using python.

 # Working Process